ahendriksen/tomosipo/notebooks/README.md

 `learned_pd.ipynb`.
 We obtain nice results on a toy problem by testing on the training set.

+### Removing the pingpong

 The benchmark script `learned_pd_benchmark.py` shows that keeping the data on the GPU during training improves performance.
 Before the direct integration with ASTRA and pytorch, it was more difficult to directly operate on GPU arrays using ASTRA.
-Therefore, a "pingpong" scheme was used: before any ASTRA operation,
+Therefore, a "pingpong" scheme was used.
+Before any ASTRA operation,

 1. the data was moved from GPU to CPU,
 2. ASTRA moved it to GPU,